Emergency Evacuation Diagrams are vital to show fire and evacuation information to your occupants and visitors.

 Prevent loss of lives in the event of an emergency

 Reduce effects of an emergency

 Reduce interruptions to business

-Anyone conducting a business or undertaking at a facility should ensure they have evacuation diagrams in accordance with the requirements of AS 3745-2010.
+Anyone conducting a business or undertaking at a facility must have Emergency Evacuation Diagrams throughout their workplace.

 This refers to: